Anti-BDS laws: Canada

 A proposed anti-BDS law called Standing Up Against Anti-Semitism in Ontario Act (Bill 202), sponsored by Progressive Conservative Tim Hudak, was defeated with the vote 39–18 in the Legislative Assembly of Ontario in 2016.
 The law would have prevented anyone who supports or participates in the BDS movement from contracting with any public body in Ontario.

-In June 2019, Vancouver City Councillor Sarah Kirby-Young introduced a motion to get the city to adopt the IHRA's Working Definition of Antisemitism, including its "illustrative examples" of anti-Semitism.
-Following campaigning by free speech activists, the motion was struck down with the vote 6–5 on July 23, 2019.
+In June 2019, Vancouver City Councillor Sarah Kirby-Young introduced a motion to get the city to adopt the IHRA's Working Definition of Antisemitism, including its "illustrative examples" of antisemitism.
+Following campaigning by free speech activists, the motion was struck down with the vote 6–5 on 23 July 2019.
 The five dissenting votes came from the local conservative Non-Partisan Association party.

 France

-France has not enacted any anti-BDS laws, but the country has seen several legal battles against campaigners for boycotts of Israel.
-In 2003, the Lellouche law named after Pierre Lellouche was enacted which outlaws discrimination based on a variety of immutable characteristics, including national origin."
-The law has been described by the left-wing Israeli newspaper Haaretz as "among the world's most potent tools to fight the growing Boycott, Divestment, and Sanctions movement" and as having "catapulted France to the forefront of efforts to counter the movement through legal means".
-According to Pascal Markowicz, the head of the BDS legal task force of the group French Jewish communities, the law has resulted in France divesting less from Israel than other European countries.
+France criminalizes calls to boycott other nations since 1977, on the basis of the Press Law of 1881, which criminalizes public incitement to discrimination, and of a 1977 addition to the penal code, which states that "hindering the normal exercise of any economic activity" constitutes discrimination.
+The 1977 addition was a response to the Arab League boycott of Israel.
+This was strengthened in 2003 with the Lellouche law, named after Pierre Lellouche, which strengthened criminal penalties and designated national origin as a protected class.
+The law was described by left-wing Israeli newspaper Haaretz as "among the world's most potent tools to fight the growing Boycott, Divestment, and Sanctions movement" and as having "catapulted France to the forefront of efforts to counter the movement through legal means".
+According to Pascal Markowicz, head of the BDS legal task force of France's CRIF Jewish umbrella organization, the law has resulted in France divesting less from Israel than other European countries.